 - Weak or missing MFA on email and admin accounts

-- Reused passwords across multiple services
+- Reused passwords across services

 - Unpatched devices and plugins